hmsayem/docker-notes/README.md

 docker rm <id>
 ```
 #### Listening for Incoming Network Connections
-By default, a container runs in isolation, and as such, it doesn’t listen for incoming connections on the machine where it is running.
-You must explicitly open a port on the host machine and map it to a port on the container.
-Suppose I want to run the NGINX web server.
-It listens for incoming HTTP requests on port 80 by default.
-If I simply run the server, my machine does not route incoming requests to it unless I use the -p switch on the docker run command.
 The -p switch takes two parameters; the incoming port you want to open on the host machine, and the port to which it should be mapped inside the container.
-For instance, here is how I state that I want my machine to listen for incoming connections on port 8085 and route them to port 80 inside a container that runs NGINX:
 ```sh
 docker run -d -p 8085:80 nginx
 ```
+> The machine listens for incoming connections on port 8085 and route them to port 80 inside a container that runs NGINX.